 What is Sway?

-Released in late 2015 as a part of Microsoft Office, Sway is a web and mobile application that allows users to create their own simple webpages.
+Released in late 2015 as a part of Microsoft Office, Sway is a web application that allows users to create their own simple webpages.
 While a Microsoft account is required, the service is free to use and supported on most popular platforms.
-It can be accessed on the web here, the App Store here, and Windows 10 here.
+In 2017, I was featured in the Microsoft Inclusion in Action project where I talked more about how I use Sway with low vision.

 The app design is very similar to the rest of the Microsoft Office products from 2013 onward, though it incorporates a drag-and-drop interface.
 If I had to choose an app it resembles the most, it would be PowerPoint.
 The webpages themselves are like a very long infographic, or as one of my friends described it, “a vertical PowerPoint.”

-Since it is a web and mobile application separate from the rest of the Office products, the accessibility settings are not synchronized across all of the applications.
-However, the web app can easily be magnified using the browser and magnifier tools, with no compromise in clarity.
-The mobile app uses dynamic text, for the most part (there are still some sections with small font), and magnification is easy to use.
-VoiceOver worked well on the iPad too.
+Since it is a web application separate from the rest of the Office products, the accessibility settings are not synchronized across all of the applications.
+However, the web app can easily be magnified using the browser and magnifier tools, with no compromise in clarity, and it works well with common screen readers compared to traditional PowerPoint.

 So many different content types can be added to a Sway.
 Some examples include files of all types from other Microsoft applications, YouTube videos, maps, OneDrive files, audio recordings, embedded widgets, and so much more.
 Almost any widget a student could need or want is available.